 - Separately wrap the plain dough and red dough in plastic wrap.
 Chill for 2 hours or overnight.

 - Roll a red dough ball into a log about 5-6 inches long.
 Repeat with the plain dough.
 Place the logs side by side and gently roll each end in opposite directions to create the classic twist shape.
+Bend one end of the dough over to create the candy cane shape.

 - Place on a parchment-lined baking sheet.
 Chill for 30 minutes.

-- Meanwhile, preheat the oven to 375 degrees.
+- Meanwhile, preheat the oven to 375℉.

 Notes

-- This recipe has been updated to be made with all butter.
-The original recipe used equal parts butter and shortening.
-Butter has superior flavor, but this dough does require chilling.
-Don't skimp on the chilling time, since this is important to help prevent the cookies from spreading and losing their shape.
+- This recipe has been updated to use all butter instead of equal parts butter and shortening.
+Butter has a superior flavor, but this dough does require chilling.

 Nutrition

-Nutritional information is an estimate and will vary depending upon the exact amounts and specific ingredients used.
+Nutritional information is an estimate and will vary depending on the exact amounts and specific ingredients used.